xujingao13/ORB-SLAM3-Interface-Docker/README.md

-After follow the main step below, try to running ```ros2 launch orb_slam3_ros2_wrapper mono``` Because the mono type assume the depth based on the computer version so if you find the orbslam3 warning of "not initialized" please shake your camera!

 # ORB-SLAM3 ROS2 Interface Docker

 This repository contains a dockerized comprehensive wrapper for ORB-SLAM3 on ROS 2 Humble for Ubuntu 22.04.